bdorney/CMS_GEM_Analysis_Framework/README.txt

     but for a specific detector run 1 is unique).
 The framework expects that you provide a run number, form "_RunX_" for X some integer, in each of the input files defined in your config/configRun.cfg (see Section 4.e.iii).

+    In addition to analyzing raw data to produce a framework output ROOT file it is also possible to analyze a series of framework outpt files to plot comparisons of any TH1F object stored in the output ROOT file.
+For More details on running in this mode see Sections 3.a.iv and 4.e.iii.

             # 3.a.i Helper Script - Run Mode: Grid
             # --------------------------------------------------------